Eric Burdon

-Eric Victor Burdon (born 11 May 1941) is an English singer-songwriter.
-He was previously the lead vocalist of R&B and rock band The Animals and funk band War.
-He is regarded as one of the British Invasion's most distinctive singers with his deep, powerful blues-rock voice.
-He is also known for his aggressive stage performances.
+Eric Victor Burdon (born 11 May 1941) is an English singer and songwriter.
+He was previously the lead vocalist of the R&B and rock band The Animals and the funk band War.
+Burdon is regarded as one of the British Invasion's most distinctive singers with his deep, powerful blues-rock voice and is known for his intense stage performances.

 In 2008, he was ranked 57th in Rolling Stone's list of "The 100 Greatest Singers of All Time".

 Early life

 Eric Burdon was born in 1941 in Walker, Newcastle upon Tyne, England.
 His father, Matt, was originally from Tyneside.
-His mother, Rene, was originally from Ireland and moved to Scotland before settling in Newcastle in the 1930s.
-He also had a younger sister, Irene.
-Burdon later recalled that his middle name "Victor" had been chosen after encouragement from the Lord Mayor, who offered new mothers £25 if their new-borns were given a patriotic "war name."
+His mother, Rene, was originally from Ireland and had moved to Scotland before settling in Newcastle in the 1930s.
+He had a younger sister, Irene.
+Burdon's middle name, Victor, resulted from a reward of £25 offered by the Lord Mayor of Newcastle upon Tyne to mothers who gave their newly born children suitably patriotic names.

-Burdon states he often had a divided loyalty in his sense of place and identity.
-He was born to a working class family; his father did electrical work in some of the clubs Burdon would later play.
-Because of his father's line of work in electrical repair, the Burdon family had a TV by the time Eric was 10.
-In his autobiography, Don't Let Me Be Misunderstood, he recalls the electrifying moment of first seeing Louis Armstrong on TV which began his love for blues music.
-This led him to take up the trombone.
-Realizing that he was not that good a player, however, he took up singing and went to Newcastle Art College.
-In his song "When I Was Young," he states he met his first love at 13, who was very experienced while he was not.
-He also says he smoked his first cigarette at 10 years old and would skip school with his friends to drink Newcastle Brown Ale.

-Burdon describes his early school years as a "dark nightmare" that "should've been penned by Charles Dickens."
+Burdon was born to a working class family.
+Burdon describes his early school years as a "dark nightmare" that "should've been penned by Charles Dickens".
 Due to the river pollution and humidity in Newcastle he suffered asthma attacks daily.
 During primary school, he was "stuck at the rear of the classroom of around 40 to 50 kids and received constant harassment from kids and teachers alike."
 He goes on to say his primary school was "jammed between a slaughterhouse and a shipyard on the banks of the Tyne.
 Some teachers were sadistic – others pretended not to notice – and sexual molestation and regular corporal punishment with a leather strap was the order of the day."